---quarantine Quarantine infected files
+-- quarantine Quarantine infected files

 If this option is used, Sophos Anti-Virus puts infected files into quarantine.
-Sophos Anti-Virus does this by changing the ownership and permissions for the file.
+It does this by changing the ownership and permissions of the files.
+If you would prefer to move the files to a quarantine directory, see the -move option instead.